-The American Academy of Pediatrics (AAP) recommends that children get 3 doses of the
+The American Academy of Pediatrics (AAP) recommends that children get 2 doses of the

 HPV can cause cancers of the mouth, throat, anus and genitals -cervix and vulva in females, penis in males - and genital warts.
 There are about 26,000 of these cancers each year—and most could be prevented with HPV vaccine.
 It is important for children to get the vaccine series before any sexual activity.
 The information below will help you talk with your child about the vaccine.

 The key facts about HPV and HPV vaccine are:

-- Certain strains of HPV cause genital warts and cancers of the cervix, mouth, throat, anus and genitals [cervix and vulva (females), penis (males)] and genital warts.
+Certain strains of HPV cause genital warts and cancers of the cervix, mouth, throat, anus and genitals [cervix and vulva (females), penis (males)] and genital warts.

-- Receiving 3 doses of HPV vaccine before your child is exposed to the virus can prevent many cases of these cancers and genital warts.
+Receiving 2 doses of HPV vaccine before your child is exposed to the virus can prevent many cases of these cancers and genital warts.

-- HPV vaccine is recommended for boys and girls when they are 11 to 12 years old.
+HPV vaccine is recommended for boys and girls when they are 11 to 12 years old.
 The HPV vaccine is more effective when given at this age rather than waiting until a child is older.

-- HPV is easily spread, especially among teens and preteens – even by intimate skin-to-skin contact.
+HPV is easily spread, especially among teens and preteens – even by intimate skin-to-skin contact.

-- Most people who become infected with HPV get it within 2-3 years of their first sexual activity.
+Most people who become infected with HPV get it within 2-3 years of their first sexual activity.

-- Even someone who waits until marriage for sex and only has one partner can still get HPV.
+Even someone who waits until marriage for sex and only has one partner can still get HPV.

-- HPV vaccine is recommended for boys and girls when they are 11 to 12 years old.
+HPV vaccine is recommended for boys and girls when they are 11 to 12 years old.

 A study showed that preteens and teens who got HPV vaccine did not start having sex at an earlier age than those who did not receive the vaccine.
 If you are concerned that your child will assume you are “giving them permission to have sex,” tell your child what’s important to you.
 For example: “I think you are much too young for sex, but it is important for you to be as protected as possible when the day comes.
 That is why you should get the HPV vaccine now.”